-- \ Promote the recognition and reporting of child abuse to improve the safety of children - ★ Protect the child from harm - \ Suspect the child may be a victim of abuse - \ Collect as much information as possible
+- \ Promote the recognition and reporting of child abuse to improve the safety of children - ★ Protect the child from harm - \ Consider the child may be a victim of abuse - \ Collect as much information as possible

-\ Child abuse is the physical, mental, sexual abuse or the negligent or maltreatment of a child under the age of 18 by a person who is responsible for the child's welfare
+\ Child abuse is the physical, mental, sexual abuse or the negligent or maltreatment of a child under the age of 18-years by a person who is responsible for the child's welfare

 - 1. Assess for characteristics of abuse

-- A. Fearful behavior
+- A. Excessive aggression

-- B. Excessive aggression
+- B. Excessive crying

-- C. Excessive crying
+- C. Fearful behavior

 - D. Inappropriate interactions with person responsible for the child

 - 2. Assess for physical signs of abuse

 - A. Injuries inconsistent with the history provided

 - i.
-Fractures in children < 2 years of age
+Fractures in children < 2-years of age

 - B. Inconsistent history as to the mechanism of injury

 - i.
 Mechanisms of injury inconsistent with the child's age / development

 - C. Injuries in multiple stages of healing

 - D. Evidence of multiple prior injuries

 - 3. Assess for signs of neglect

 - A. Absence of caregivers

 - B. Inadequate hygiene

 - C. Inappropriate clothing for current weather

 - D. Malnutrition

 - 4. Move patient to safe location

 - 5. Assessment and specific treatment per appropriate protocol

 - 6. When abuse is suspected, ensure documentation of scene and clinical conditions

 - 7. Insist on hospital transport & notify police as soon as possible

 - 8. Report any suspicion of abuse to the receiving facility physician and nursing staff

-- 9. Report any suspicion of abuse to Department of Social Services (DSS)
+- 9. Report any suspicion of abuse to Child Protective Services (CPS)

-- \ There is a legal requirement to report any suspicion of child abuse to DSS - > (704) 336-2273 - The prehospital provider is required to report suspicion of child abuse directly to DSS as well as inform the receiving provider and record report in the PCR - \ Neglect is the most common form of abuse
+- \ There is a legal requirement to report any suspicion of child abuse to CPS - > (980) 314-3577 or Online Reporting Tool MeckNC.gov/CPSReportOnline - > The prehospital provider is required to report suspicion of child abuse directly to CPS as well as inform the receiving provider and record report in the PCR - \ Neglect is the most common form of abuse